lumapps/lumapps-extensions-templates/README.md

 # lumapps-extensions-templates
 A set of templates to kickstart your LumApps extensions development

-To create a widget from a template
+To create an extension from a template

 ```bash
   npm init lumapps-extension <project-name>